Prepare for plant downtime

-Ethanol processing plants have to ensure their equipment can withstand months of running product through shell and tube heat exchangers.
-This process builds up dirt and grime on the equipment, which has to be cleaned periodically.
+Ethanol processing plants must ensure their equipment can withstand months of products running through shell and tube heat exchangers.
+This process builds up dirt and grime on the equipment, which must be cleaned periodically.
 According to Ethanol Producer Magazine, facilities have to prepare for cleanings in advance to ensure downtime for the process is limited.

-Matt Werzyn, maintenance manager for Louis Dreyfus Commodities, Elkhorn Valley Ethanol LLC, explained that ethanol processing facilities have to make sure they schedule downtime for the cleaning process, the source reported.
-The plant managers have to follow through with the deep cleanse, otherwise the facilities will see downtime from grime and dirt build up.
+Matt Werzyn, maintenance manager for Louis Dreyfus Commodities, Elkhorn Valley Ethanol LLC, explained that ethanol processing facilities must ensure they schedule downtime for the cleaning process, the source reported.
+The plant managers must follow through with the deep cleanse; otherwise, the facilities will see downtime from grime and dirt buildup.

-That’s why it’s essential to invest in stainless steel shell and tube heat exchangers.
+That’s why investing in stainless steel shell and tube heat exchangers is essential.
 According to the source, stainless steel is much easier to clean and can withstand multiple cleanings.

-Regular steel is typically used in manufacturing plants, but it has a somewhat weak passivity, which leads to rusting and corrosion.
+Carbon steel is typically used in manufacturing plants but has a somewhat weak passivity, leading to rusting and corrosion.
 However, stainless steel contains additional alloy elements that increase corrosion resistance and provide more strength over time.
-This can provide a quicker return on investment for processing facilities with heat exchangers that have to be replaced frequently.
+This can deliver a quicker return on investment for processing facilities that frequently replace heat exchangers.

 Fouled equipment slows plants down